mongodb/docs-realm/source/includes/android-open-synced-realm.rst

 <io/realm/Realm.html#getInstance-io.realm.RealmConfiguration->`, which
 returns an open {+realm+} before synchronizing all data from the backend.
 However, this may lead to temporary data inconsistencies while the remote data is downloaded, and is generally not recommended.
+You can use the :java-sdk:`waitForInitialRemoteData() <io/realm/mongodb/sync/SyncConfiguration.Builder.html#waitForInitialRemoteData-->` configuration option to force the SDK to fetch remote data before opening the {+realm+} to avoid these inconsistencies.

 The :ref:`partition value <partitioning>` specifies which subset of your data to sync.
 This is typically a user ID, project ID, store ID, or some other category identifier in